 Protecting our natural areas and wildlife from invasive species starts with good policy that supports inspections and quarantines, halts imports of wildlife and plants that carry disease, restricts importation of invasive plants and incentivizes business and industry to ensure imported goods are clean.

-Advocate for adequate resources and funding for these and other invasive species programs.
+Part of our advocacy seeks to ensure adequate resources and funding for these and other invasive species programs.